GuanceCloud/guance-docs/docs/en/getting-started/function-details/generate-metrics.md

 ## <u>Example</u>

-Let's take **Generate Test Results Report** as an example, and use the information in the test log **to understand the project status, product quality, etc.**.
-When testing the system, the test log will be uploaded to Guance in real time through Guance collector DataKit, and named as the log data source of "http_dial_testing".
+Let's take **Generate Test Results Report** as an example, and use the information in the test log <u>to understand the project status, product quality, etc.</u>.
+When testing the system, the test log will be uploaded to Guance in real time through Guance collector DataKit, and named as the log data source of `http_dial_testing`.

 In the workbench, all test logs of this log source can be queried through the **Logs** function.